Videos and Games:

 Name five items you would never forget to bring to the beach . . . go!
 Ok, I imagine that a towel and a beach ball were at the top of your list, and I hope sunscreen was too.
 In the hot summer months it's easy to remember your sunscreen.
 What many people don't realize is that it's just as important in these late spring/early summer months to apply sunscreen before spending time outdoors.
 Where there is sun, there is UV radiation and it's important to protect your skin against the harmful effects of over-exposure.
 Minimal sunburn is usually just a nuisance and disappears in a couple of days, but it's also an indication that you should have applied more sunscreen.
 The Skin Cancer Foundation warns that, "One in five Americans will develop skin cancer in the course of a lifetime."
 Take preventative steps to deter becoming one in five.
 The Skin Cancer Foundation recommends applying a sunscreen of SPF 15 or higher 30 minutes before going outdoors and to continue applying sunscreen every two hours of sun exposure.
 For more skin cancer prevention tips visit www.skincancer.org.

 Don't let the sun fool you.
-Wear your sunglasses and sunscreen whenever you
+Wear your sunglasses and sunscreen whenever you spend time outdoors!

 © 2010 National Wellness Institute, Inc. All rights reserved.